JohannesPfeifer/Particle_Filtering/README.md

 The smoother is implemented according to Godsill/Doucet/West(2004) "Monte Carlo smoothing for nonlinear time series",
 	Journal of the American Statistical Association, 2004, 99, 156-168

-In case of questions or bugs, email us at pfeifer@uni-mannheim.de or born@uni-mannheim.de
+In case of questions or bugs, email us at pfeifer@uni-mannheim.de or born@uni-bonn.de